PasswordlessAlliance/PasswordlessX1280-with-Java-RestAPI-webservice/README.md

    ![image](https://github.com/user-attachments/assets/2d05f687-5243-4749-b444-b016e5be8db6)

+   Go to the Members site to download the file containing information about the authentication server to upload.

+   [https://members.passwordlessalliance.org](https://members.passwordlessalliance.org)

+   Log in to the Members site and view information about your service in the service management menu.

    Click on "Download license key file" in the service information registered on the Members site and download the setting.ap file.

-   [https://members.passwordlessalliance.org](https://members.passwordlessalliance.org)

    ![image](https://github.com/user-attachments/assets/955c0286-0f8a-4cc6-a7e8-0d56e4564e4f)